 Alison offers a number of courses for those wondering how to learn French, starting at the beginner stage and offering a few options for more advanced learners.
 The Basic French Language Skills for Everyday Life course has six modules for students to begin their French adventure.
 For more advanced learners, Alison offers Improving Your French Language Skills and even a Diploma in French Language Studies to prove your competency in basic French.

 For each course, each module includes a video dealing with a specific topic.
-Afterwards, the video leads to exploration of a particular set of vocabulary or grammar explanations.
+Afterward, the video leads to the exploration of a particular set of vocabulary or grammar explanations.
 Such grammar topics include the present, past and future tense in basic courses.

 The online French lessons offered on Alison are fairly academic in nature.
 Each module includes an assessment, and learners need an 80% in all assessments to pass the course.
 You get more than one try, though, so fear not!

 Click on French is a single course for beginners that’s available on the website or as an app for phones and tablets.
 Interactive lessons allow students to build vocabulary as well as see authentic French in natural settings through video and audio recordings.
 Each lesson also includes grammatical explanations with in-depth examples to help you understand the basic workings of the French language.